Netherlands: Foreign relations

-The history of Dutch foreign policy has been characterized by its neutrality.
+The history of Dutch foreign policy has been characterised by its neutrality.
 According to the 2024 Global Peace Index, Netherlands is the 18th most peaceful country in the world.
 Since World War II, the Netherlands has become a member of a large number of international organisations, most prominently the UN, NATO and the EU.

 The foreign policy of the Netherlands is based on four basic commitments: to Atlantic co-operation, to European integration, to international development and to international law.
 One of the more controversial international issues surrounding the Netherlands is its liberal policy towards soft drugs.

 The historical ties inherited from its colonial past in Indonesia and Suriname still influence the foreign relations of the Netherlands.
 Many with heritage from these countries now live permanently in the Netherlands.